Join us online for an hour of discussion and insight into research on women and gender.

 Tugce Dolen is a doctoral student in our School of Health and Social Care.
 Her current research focuses on women’s experiences of partner imprisonment for violent crimes.
 Tugce will discuss her research and her experience of being a postgraduate student at Essex.

-We hope you will be able to join us, but in the meantime, if you have any questions about the event or about studying at Essex, get in touch.
+If you have any questions about the talk or about studying at Essex, get in touch.